jacobdensford/jacobdensford.com/fell/creating-a-character.md

 - **Intellect (INT):** Aim, cunning, intelligence, perception
 - **Willpower (WIL):** Force of will, leadership, magical potential, persuasiveness

-Roll on the following table for each attribute and assign dice.
-Alternatively, assign a d6 to each attribute, or assign an array of d4, d6, and d8.
-An attribute's value ranges from d4 to d12.
+Roll on the following table three times to assign a die to each attribute.

-d4|Attribute Die
+d8|Attribute Die
 :--|:--
-1|d4
+1-4|d4
-2-3|d6
+5-6|d6
-4|d8
+7-8|d8

+An attribute's value ranges from d4 to d12.
 You have a point pool (or PP) for each attribute consisting of as many points as the attribute's die.

 **Example character:** *Jane rolls and gets a d6 in BOD, a d8 in INT, and a d4 in WIL.
 She has a PP of 6 in BOD, 8 in INT, and 4 in WIL.*

 ## Backgrounds

-Roll, choose, or write your own background and gain an associated skill at d6.
+Roll for your background and gain the associated skill at d6.

 d10|Background|Skill
 :--|:--|:--